SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 The color changes depending on the number of rules contained in one cell:

-- Colored cells means they contain rules.
-Darker cells mean there are many rules for this technique and lighter cells mean there are only few rules enabled
+- Colored cells signify the presence of rules. **Darker cells** indicate a higher number of rules available for that specific technique. **Lighter cells** suggest that there are fewer enabled rules for the technique.
-- A white cell means that no rules available in it
+- A white cell means that no rule is available for that technique.

 ![mitre_details](/assets/operation_center/rules_catalog/mitre_details.gif){: style="max-width:100%"}